 COVID-19 and Pulmonary Embolism: Frequently Asked Questions

-Input from Agnes Lee, Maria deSancho, Menaka Pai, Menno Huisman, Stephan Moll, and Walter Ageno
+Input from Agnes Lee, Maria deSancho, Menaka Pai, Menno Huisman, Stephan Moll, Walter Ageno, and Lisa Bauman-Kreuziger

 Note: Please review ASH's disclaimer regarding the use of the following information.

-How do we diagnose PE if we cannot perform CTPA or V/Q lung scan because the patient must remain in isolation (e.g. due to risk of virus aerosolization, lack of PPE) or is too unstable?
+How do we diagnose pulmonary embolism (PE) if we cannot perform CTPA or V/Q lung scan because the patient must remain in isolation (e.g. due to risk of virus aerosolization, lack of personal protective equipment) or is too unstable?

 When objective imaging is not feasible to confirm or refute a diagnosis of PE, clinicians must rely on clinical assessment based on history, physical findings and other tests.
-Very limited observational data suggest that up to 15-39% of patients with COVID-19 infection who require mechanical ventilation have acute PE/DVT.
+Observational data show that 7-39% of patients with COVID-19 infection who require mechanical ventilation have acute PE/DVT.
 Likelihood of PE is moderate to high in those with signs or symptoms of DVT, unexplained hypotension or tachycardia, unexplained worsening respiratory status, or traditional risk factors for thrombosis (e.g., history of thrombosis, cancer, hormonal therapy).
 If feasible, consider doing bilateral compression ultrasonography (CUS) of the legs, echocardiography or point-of-care ultrasonography (POCUS).
 These tests can confirm thrombosis if proximal DVT is documented on CUS or if a clot-in-transit is visualized in the main pulmonary arteries on echocardiography or POCUS, but they cannot rule out thrombosis if clot is not detected.

 Does a normal D-dimer level effectively rule out PE/DVT?